aleoswap-labs/aleoswap/README.md

 ### change_token_admin

-`change_token_admin` is used to change the token admin address.
+`change_token_admin` is used to change the token's admin address.
-- Only the admin of the token can call this function.
+- Only the token's admin can successfully perform this operation.

 Function:
 ```rust